What do I do if I failed coursework / Dissertation?

 What about at Postgraduate level?

 Re-submissions are also possible at Postgraduate level.
 This can be completed on modules and the thesis, usually with a maximum of 50% being resubmitted, and can include an oral assessment, if required by your course.
-The pass mark is usually higher than Undergraduate study and if your re-submission does not reach the required mark, you will most likely be awarded a Postgraduate Diploma instead.
+The pass mark is usually higher than at Bachelor's level and if your re-submission does not reach the required mark, you will most likely be awarded a Postgraduate Diploma instead.

 How can 15Writers help with a re-submission?